Athena

 • aggregation_dedup

-When enabled, results include post_processing.grouped.
+When enabled, responses include post_processing.grouped.

 Stats tables and typed filters

-When fetching client_statistics or client_table_statistics via /gateway/fetch (or related entry points), equality conditions on numeric and timestamp columns are aligned with Postgres column types so string JSON values do not trigger type errors (42883) at runtime.
-See Gateway fetch and stats tables.
+When fetching client_statistics or client_table_statistics, equality conditions on numeric and timestamp columns are aligned to Postgres column types so string JSON values do not trigger runtime type errors (42883).

 Structured gateway tracing

-• request_id, client, method, path, and logical operation
+• request_id, client, method, path, operation

-• table_name, resource_id, status_code, outcome, and duration_ms
+• table_name, resource_id, status_code, outcome, duration_ms